NEW: One of the men shot was carrying a fake gun with the orange tip painted over

 Snell then “turned in the direction of the pursuing officers,” Beck said.
 Police shot at Snell six times, striking him twice.

-Snell's mother, Monique Morgan, was visibly distraught as she told reporters her son was shot multiple times.
+Several CNN affiliates and the Los Angeles Times identified the man killed by police as Carnell Snell Jr., 18.
+His mother, Monique Morgan, was visibly distraught as she told reporters her son was shot five times.

 “My daughter got a phone call,” she said as she wept.
 “It said that the police shot him.”